KyleFerrigan/WordNet/readme.txt

  *  Describe concisely the data structure(s) you used to store the
  *  information in synsets.txt.
 Why did you make this choice?
  **************************************************************************** */
+We used a hashtable with bags holding strings, You told us the bags were required in class, and we used a hash table as it is fast access and should have minimal collisions with the keys

 /* *****************************************************************************
  *  Describe concisely the data structure(s) you used to store the
  *  information in hypernyms.txt.
 Why did you make this choice?
  **************************************************************************** */
+We used a hashtable with bags holding integers, You told us the bags were required in class, and we used a hash table as it is fast access and should have minimal collisions with the keys